dancepartyteam/patcher/README.md

-# PatcherWii
+# Patcher

-PatcherWii is a user-friendly tool designed to simplify the process of patching your Just Dance games on Wii to let you access the **DanceParty Legacy** world.
+Patcher is a user-friendly tool designed to simplify the process of patching your Just Dance games on Wii to let you access the **DanceParty Legacy**.

 ## What files can I patch?
 - [X] ISO